AlbinBjerhem/Connect_four/README.md

 This file includes tests involving an External AI opponent:

-1. **Dumb AI vs External AI**
+1. **Smart AI vs External AI level 1**
-   - The dumb AI plays against an external AI until the external AI wins.
+   - The smart AI plays against an external AI at level 1.
-   - Checks that the game ends with the external AI's victory as expected.
+   - Checks which AI won after the game is finished based on the `div#status`.

-2. **Smart AI vs External AI**
+2. **Smart AI vs External AI level 5**
+   - The smart AI plays against an external AI at level 1.
+   - Checks which AI won after the game is finished based on the `div#status`.

+3. **Smart AI vs External AI level 10**
-   - The smart AI plays against an external AI until the external AI wins.
+   - The smart AI plays against an external AI at level 1.
-   - Verifies that the game flow proceeds correctly until the external AI wins.
+   - Checks which AI won after the game is finished based on the scoreboard.
+   - Encountered a bug on whatever the last test was, the `div#status` would go over to who's turn it was.

 ### Testing Tools and Methodology